hybras/hybras.github.io/content/posts/2020-1-18-Asciicast-Hugo-Shortcodes/index.md

 > Find the finished theme at [the repo](https://gitlab.com/hybras/hugo-asciinema)

 [Asciinema](https://asciinema.org) records and replays your terminal sessions.
 It makes it easy to share shell scripts and their output, which is a boon for documenting complex workflows.
 Best of all, it can be easily embedded using a  [script](https://asciinema.org/docs/embedding) or the [`<asciinema-player>` tag](https://github.com/asciinema/asciinema-player/tree/master#self-hosting-quick-start).
-I wanted create [hugo shortcodes](https://gohugo.io/templates/shortcode-templates) (templates for the [hugo](https://gohugo.io) static site generator).
+I wanted create a [hugo shortcode](https://gohugo.io/templates/shortcode-templates) (template for the [hugo](https://gohugo.io) static site generator) that makes using and self hosting asciinema easy for hugo users.

 Here are some shortcodes I already found: